sweeks/multiviewer/docs/for-codex.md

 - Purpose: quick shared context for Codex tasks in this repo.
 Keep concise; update when workflows change.
+- Reminder: you are a developer—read and follow `docs/developer-guide.md` before working.
 - Rule: never change code unless explicitly instructed to do so; discuss designs and agree on them before writing any code; only start coding after I explicitly say "code it".
 - Rule: keep changes minimal and focused on the current goal; avoid unrelated rewrites.